nazariikolesnikov/nazariikolesnikov/README.md

 Description:

-Startup Project: Grassy is a Ukrainian digital collaboration for agribusiness "Grassy" that connects small farmers and buyers (B2C) with large enterprises and companies (B2B).
+Grassy is a Ukrainian digital collaboration for agribusiness "Grassy" that connects small farmers and buyers (B2C) with large enterprises and companies (B2B).
 We are creating a “digital cooperative” where small farms can virtually pool their harvests into large batches.

 Thanks to Grassy, purchasing products from dozens of local farmers becomes just as simple, secure, and automated as working with a single large agricultural holding.
 We cover the entire cycle: from transparent transactions to logistics and payment, “from field to buyer.”